pquline/ft_portal/README.md

 # ft_stats 📊

-A modern web application for visualizing student statistics from the 42 API, including evaluations.
+A modern web application for visualizing student statistics from the 42 API, including evaluations data.

 ## ✨ Features